-We sat down with Aimee Song, creator of the blog Song of Style, plus-size bloggers extraordinaire Gabi Fresh and Nicolette Mason, and Raina Penchansky, the chief strategy officer of blogger management behemoth Digital Brand Architects, to pick their brains on the best way to climb the blogger ladder from unknown to unforgettable (and make millions).
+We sat down with Aimee Song, creator of the blog Song of Style; size-diverse bloggers extraordinaire and Premme founders Gabi Fresh and Nicolette Mason; and Raina Penchansky, the chief strategy officer of blogger management behemoth Digital Brand Architects, to pick their brains on the best way to climb the blogger ladder from unknown to unforgettable (and make millions).

 Scroll down to get their seven top tips on becoming a successful fashion blogger.

 “If you’re a blogger just starting out, I would start with asking yourself the question why,” Raina Penchansky says.
 “What’s your point of differentiation?
 There’s a great rule of thumb: No one needs another [fill in the blank].
 Come up with a really compelling reason as to why you’re doing something.”